-In order to overcome the foreign exchange crisis and to speed up economic development, the Government of India announced a new industrial policy in July 1991.
-The Industrial Policy, 1991 seeks to liberate the industry from the shackles of licensing, to encourage foreign private participation in the industrial development and to drastically reduce the role of public sector.
+In order to overcome the foreign exchange crisis and speed up economic development, the Government of India announced a new industrial policy in July 1991.
+The Industrial Policy, of 1991 seeks to liberate the industry from the shackles of licensing, encourage foreign private participation in industrial development, and drastically reduce the role of the public sector.

 The main objectives of the Industrial Policy 1991 are as follows:

-(i) To liberalise the industry from licensing and other controls.
+- To liberalize the industry from licensing and other controls.

-(iii) To ensure running of public sector enterprises on business lines so as to reduce their losses.
+- To ensure the running of public sector enterprises on business lines so as to reduce their losses.

-(vi) To provide greater incentives for industrialisation of backward areas.
+- To provide greater incentives for the industrialization of backward areas.

 Thus, the new industrial policy aims at encouraging private enterprise and initiative.
-Economic Liberalisation, privatisation of public enterprises and Globalisation are the salient features of this policy.
+Economic Liberalisation, privatization of public enterprises, and Globalisation are the salient features of this policy.

 Concept of Liberalisation

-The term`liberalisation’ means allowing greater freedom to entrepreneurs to take economic decisions on the basis of market forces of demand and supply.
-It involves liberating the industry and trade from all unnecessary controls and restrictions, (e.g., licences, quotas, permits, etc.) and removing all impediments in their growth.
-Liberalisation results in reduction in the role of government and increase in the role of market forces.
-It creates a market oriented economy which is free from restrictions on production levels and import export of goods and services.
+The term liberalization means allowing greater freedom to entrepreneurs to take economic decisions on the basis of market forces of demand and supply.
+It involves liberating the industry and trade from all unnecessary controls and restrictions, (e.g., licenses, quotas, permits, etc.) and removing all impediments to their growth.
+Liberalization results in a reduction in the role of government and an increase in the role of market forces.
+It creates a market-oriented economy that is free from restrictions on production levels and the import and export of goods and services.

 Features of Liberalisation